icopy-site/awesome-cn/docs/awesome/awesome-LaTeX.md

 Typically, it is easier to get to work with `pdflatex` than PSTricks is.

 - [TeXample](https://www.texample.net) - Blog about LaTeX, with a big collection of TikZ figures.
-- [LaTeX en SI](https://sciences-indus-cpge.papanicola.info/-LaTeX-en-SI-) - Useful website with some custom packages to draw special plots (Bode, Nyquist, electrical schematics, block schematics, etc.) using TikZ.
-Note that everything is in French.
 - [pgfplots](http://pgfplots.sourceforge.net) - Truly awesome plotting library on top of and in the style of TikZ/pgf.
 This library can load in CSV data files, perform some calculations and create beautiful plots.
 - [A very minimal introduction to TikZ (PDF)](https://cremeronline.com/LaTeX/minimaltikz.pdf) - Short introductory document to the world of TikZ, written by Jacques Crémer.
 - [PetarV-/TikZ](https://github.com/PetarV-/TikZ) - Collection of publication-ready PGF/TikZ figures by Petar Veličković.